 Antibody Titre Testing in Dogs and Cats

 Vaccination is likely to be the first thing that a pet owner would think of after getting a new pet.
 It is one of the most effective ways to protect a dog or cat from some contagious and possibly fatal diseases.
-In areas where a large percentage of pets are appropriately vaccinated (herd immunity), it has been so effective that many of these diseases seem to have disappeared.
-Occasionally, outbreaks do still occur and it is in times like these that animals, with up-to-date vaccinations, are protected from these diseases.

 How vaccines work